The University of Michigan, Fall 2021

 Each group turns in one solution to the autograder.
 You must register your group on the autograder.
 All group members earn the same grade on a project.
 We may adjust the grades of students who substantially under-participate based on feedback from their group members.

-For those retaking the course: if you submitted an assignment in a previous term, you must not partner on that same assignment this term.
+For those retaking the course: if you submitted an assignment in a previous term, you must not work in a group on that same assignment this term.

 We use a web-based autograder to evaluate correctness and style.